melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 - Mirror the recreational discard fleets’ selectivity curves to the corresponding retained fleets (PC or PR) rather than fitting to discard length comps as in the base model.

 Trends in spawning output for the northern California assessment model were generally robust to this set of sensitivities (Figure \@ref(fig:sens1-spawnb)).
 Best estimates from all runs were within the estimated range of uncertainty for the base model.
 Steepness was estimated at a higher value than the prior mean (estimated at 0.94 vs. fixed at 0.72).
 Similarly, stock status did not vary greatly among this set of sensitivity runs, with only a minor increase in 2021 relative spawning output when using McAllister-Ianelli weights and a slight decrease when estimating steepness (Figure \@ref(fig:sens1-bratio)).
 The use of McAllister-Ianelli weights had the greatest impact on estimated recruitment deviations (Figure \@ref(fig:sens1-recdev)).
 This weighting method significantly reduced the magnitude of the 2016 year class, and generally increased the variance of the estimated deviations.
-The McAllister-Ianelli method gives greater weight to the composition data for this model (Table \@ref(tab:sens1)), and resulted in lower estimates of the male and female natural mortality rates (Table \@ref(tab:data-weights)).
+The McAllister-Ianelli method gives greater weight to the composition data for this model (Table \@ref(tab:data-weights)), and resulted in lower estimates of the male and female natural mortality rates (Table \@ref(tab:sens1)).